yeefan1999/rule-based-lung-disease-diagnosis-system/README.md

 The system will ask the user a series of question, and based on the response given and provide the result to the user together with the reasons, treatments and diagnosis method.

+At last, CX_Freeze is used to make it an executable application.

 Read usermanual.txt for the requirement and ways to navigate this project.